The Dinner Party: Race and identity

-In 1984, Hortense J. Spillers published her critical article, "Interstices: A Small Drama of Words", wherein she critiques Judy Chicago and The Dinner Party, asserting that, as a White woman, Chicago recreates the erasure of the Black feminine sexual self.
-Spillers calls to her defense the place setting of Sojourner Truth, the only Black woman.
+In a 1984 article, Hortense J. Spillers critiqued Judy Chicago and The Dinner Party, asserting that, as a white woman, Chicago recreates the erasure of the black feminine sexual self.
+Spillers calls to her defense the place setting of Sojourner Truth, the only black woman.
 After thorough review, it can be seen that all of the place settings depict uniquely designed vaginas, except for Sojourner Truth.
 The place setting of Sojourner Truth is depicted by three faces, rather than a vagina.
 Spillers writes, "The excision of the female genitalia here is a symbolic castration.
 By effacing the genitals, Chicago not only abrogates the disturbing sexuality of her subject, but also hopes to suggest that her sexual being did not exist to be denied in the first place..."
 Much like Spillers's critique, Alice Walker published her critical essay in Ms. magazine noting "Chicago's ignorance of women of color in history (specifically black women painters), focusing in particular on The Dinner Partys representation of black female subjectivity in Sojourner Truth's plate.
 Walker states, "It occurred to me that perhaps white women feminists, no less than white women generally, can not imagine black women have vaginas.
 Or if they can, where imagination leads them is too far to go."

 Esther Allen further criticizes Chicago in her article "Returning the Gaze, with a Vengeance".
 Allen claims that The Dinner Party excludes women from Spain, Portugal, or any of these empires' former colonies.
-This means that several very prominent women of western history were excluded, such as Frida Kahlo, Teresa of Ávila, Gabriela Mistral, and more.
+This means that several very prominent women of Western history were excluded, such as Frida Kahlo, Teresa of Ávila, Gabriela Mistral, and more.
 Chicago herself responded to these criticisms, claiming that all of these women are included on the "Heritage Floor" and that focusing solely on who is at the table is "to over-simplify the art and ignore the criteria my studio team and I established and the limits we were working under".
 Further, Chicago states that, in the mid-1970s, there was little or no knowledge about any of these women.